-Washington State Woman Says Two Strangers Showed Up, Impersonating Child Protection Officers, To Take Her Son
+Washington State Woman Says Two Strangers Showed Up Impersonating Child Protection Officers To Take Her Son

 As it turns out, however, McCombs’ version of events may not entirely be on the up-and-up.
 Commander Mark Thomas said in an email to KIRO that there are inconsistencies in the statements she’s given to police, and that police have been unable to verify some of the details she gave.

 Elsewhere, the issue of fake CPS agents attempting to kidnap children has come up before.
-As Salisbury, Marlyand’s WMDT-TV reported in 2018, police in that city had to warn about fake CPS agents attempting to kidnap kids.
+As Salisbury, Maryland’s WMDT-TV reported in 2018, police in that city had to warn about fake CPS agents attempting to kidnap kids.